 Financial support is critical to sustain our legislative advocacy efforts, provide direct support to members of our Incarcerated Children’s Advocacy Network (ICAN), and fight against dehumanizing narratives in the media.
 Click here to make a contribution.

 Now more than ever, our ICAN members and others being released from prison across the country need our support, compassion, and most importantly, resources.
-During the COVID-19 crisis, the most urgent needs include gift cards, new digital equipment for virtual work, free or discounted phone plans, and short-term loans.
-Find out more about how you can help through our Community Prosperity Initiative and contact Anna Melbin at email@example.com.
+The most urgent needs include gift cards, new digital equipment for virtual work, free or discounted phone plans, and short-term loans.
+Find out more about how you can help through our Community Prosperity Initiative and contact us at firstname.lastname@example.org.

 - Support our legislative advocacy efforts